GDelevoye/Example-.bam-filter-C-/README.md

 - The .bam file is assumed to be correct, and have more than 5 fields.
 No checking is made
 - If your .bam is incorrect, you can have "core dump (segmentation fault)" errors, because it counts the number of tabs (i.e '\n') in each line to take the right CIGAR field

+# Other types of filter

+You can find some inspiration for more advanced filters [in the cigarfilter wiki page][https://github.com/GDelevoye/cigarfilter/wiki/4.-Create-your-own-filters)